TheWorkoutDigest

 Generally speaking, the goal should be to break parallel.
 You are at parallel when your thighs are parallel to the floor— basically a seated position.
 To break parallel, your hip crease should be slightly below your knees— this is the depth standard used in powerlifting judging around the world.

 Beyond breaking parallel, you have the freedom to determine how low you go.
-For Olympic lifters and Crossfitters, the extremely deep squat makes sense for the complexity of Olympic movements.
+For Olympic lifters and crossfitters, the extremely deep squat makes sense for the complexity of Olympic movements.
 That level of depth isn’t necessary for competitive powerlifters; it’s all about exploring where you’re the strongest in your range of motion.

 Xem bài viết này trên Instagram